Kevin-Oudai/Mr_Oudai/README.md

   * Finished the look of the contact form.
 (7th Oct.
 2019)
   * Configured the static files for the site (15th Oct.
 2019)
   * Added setting to remove security warnings.
 (16th Oct.
 2019)
+  * Edited the message format for the contact form.
+(11th Nov.
+2019)